 Reflect using this readiness assessment checklist:

 In case most of these questions were answered in yes, SAFe is an effective solution for the organization's challenges.
+The SAFe certification cost varies but is justified by the transformation potential.

 If you are fully sold on the benefits of SAFe and are prepared to consider its application, you will need to: